nimab16/Apollo_GraphQL_Groovy/README.md

 - 🌍 **Countries List**: Display a list of countries with their flags and basic information
 - 🔍 **Country Details**: View detailed information about each country
 - ⚡ **Clean Architecture**: Using Clean Architecture principles
+- ✅ **Click Persistence**: Country item clicks are stored in Room and reflected in the UI

 ## Tech Stack